-- Stand with your legs shoulder-width apart, slowly lower yourself down by bending at the knees.
+- Stand with your legs shoulder-width apart, and slowly lower yourself down by bending at the knees.

-- You need to keep your back straight but at a 35°-45° angle forwards; if you don’t you’ll fall over backward.
+- You need to keep your back straight but at a 35°-45° angle forward; if you don’t, you’ll fall backward.

 - Hold for a count of 5 and then repeat.

-- Dumbbells are better than barbells for this as you’ll need to maintain balance, forcing you to engage your core.
+- Dumbbells are better than barbells, as you’ll need to maintain balance, forcing you to engage your core.

 - Start with your feet shoulder-width apart and a dumbbell in each hand.

-- Your other leg goes behind you, also bent with the knee nearly touching the floor.
+- Your other leg goes behind you, bent with the knee nearly touching the floor.

 - Hold for 2 seconds and then return to the starting position before repeating with the other leg; that’s one rep.

-- You should use the dumbbell that fits with your goals, lighter for fat burning, heavier for muscle building.
+- You should use the dumbbell that fits your goals: lighter for fat burning and heavier for muscle building.